grafana/agent/docs/sources/about.md

 ### Static mode Kubernetes operator

-The [Static mode Kubernetes operator][] is a variant of Grafana Agent first introduced on June 17, 2021.
-It is currently in beta.
+The [Static mode Kubernetes operator][] is a variant of Grafana Agent introduced on June 17, 2021.
+It's currently in beta.

-The Static mode Kubernetes operator was introduced for compatibility with Prometheus Operator, allowing static mode to support resources from Prometheus Operator, such as ServiceMonitors, PodMonitors, and Probes.
+The Static mode Kubernetes operator provides compatibility with Prometheus Operator, allowing static mode to support resources from Prometheus Operator, such as ServiceMonitors, PodMonitors, and Probes.

 You should run the Static mode Kubernetes operator when: